Nneifem/nneif-portfolio/README.md

 - What problem does it solve?
 - What did you learn?

 This website was built as a profile to show to future companies I applied to in order for them to be able to get to know me, see previous works I have done, and have a way to reach out to me.
 It also allows for the website to be readable and organized no matter the device it's being viewed on.
+It helped me learn how to structure a website no matter the size of the screen as people mostly view websites on their phones first.

 ## Usage